izuzanak/uclang/README.md

 intuitively.

-It would be nice (at least fro me) to have high-level programming language for fast prototyping and rapid development, that would be: simple, strong and unrestricted like C/C++ among compiled languages.
+It would be nice (at least fro me) to have high-level programming language for fast prototyping and rapid development, that would be: simple, expressive and unrestricted like C/C++ among compiled languages.

 ### Motivation points